Himalayan Trails Himalayan Trails

 Mani wall in Ghap © Alex Treadway

-Day 11: Trek from Ghap to Lho [3180m]
+Day 10: Trek from Deng to Namrung [2630m]

-Today is a wonderful trekking day; after passing through the seemingly deserted seasonal village of Nambachhe, planted with fields of barley and lined with mani walls, we ascend through a dense, cool forest for an half an hour, crossing the Budhi Gandaki once on a wooden bridge, to Namrung, at 2540 meters, where we will stop for a cup of tea at a lodge run by a Tibetan family.
+Above Ghapsyo we pass through the seemingly deserted seasonal village of Nambachhe, planted with fields of barley and lined with mani walls, we ascend through a dense, cool forest for an half an hour, crossing the Budhi Gandaki once on a wooden bridge, to Namrung, at 2540 meters our stop for the night.
 As we gain altitude, we reach alpine territory and are treated to increasingly amazing mountain views.
+Namrung village is the start of Nubri, the region of purely Tibetan inhabitants speaking a dialect of western Tibet.

 Walking time: Approx. 5-6 hours